risingwavelabs/risingwave-docs-legacy/docs/superset-integration.md

 ---
 id: superset-integration
-title: Superset Integration
+title: Connect RisingWave to Superset
-description: Connect RisingWave to Apache Superset.
+description: Connect RisingWave to Apache Superset and create a dashboard.
 slug: /superset-integration
 ---